jci-metasys/basic-services-dotnet/TestClient/README.md

 ### Get Network Devices and other Objects

-To get all the available network devices use the GetNetworkDevices method which returns a list of MetasysObjects.
+To get all the available network devices use the method *NetworkDevices.Get* (method *GetNetworkDevices* is deprecated) which returns a list of MetasysObjects.
 This accepts an optional type number as a string to filter the response.
-To get all of the available types on your server use the GetNetworkDeviceTypes method which returns a list of MetasysObjectType.
+To get all of the available types on your server use the method *NetworkDevices.GetTypes* (method *GetNetworkDeviceTypes* is deprecated) which returns a list of MetasysObjectType.
 Note: instead of the optional type number you can also specify the network device type parameter using a dedicated enumeration set (called NetworkDeviceTypeEnum) that helps you to identify the needed type.

 ```csharp